patloew/countries/README.md

 * [Retrofit, Realm, Parceler and Gson with custom TypeAdapters work together](https://nullpointer.wtf/android/using-retrofit-realm-parceler/)
 * Dagger 2 can be used with different Scopes

+This project can also be used as a template for new apps.
+Check out the template branch for a cleaned up version of this project.

 # License

 	Copyright 2016 Patrick Löwenstein